rasmusab/officialcocktails/officialcocktails.com/content/cocktails/casino.md

 ![](/cocktail-images/casino.jpeg)

-## Directions for how to make a Casino
+## Directions for how to make the Casino

 1. Add 4 cl gin (Old Tom) into a shaker with ice cubes.
 2. Pour in 1 cl Maraschino and 1 cl fresh lemon juice into the shaker.